EI Sickness Benefit

 Earlier this year the Federal Government tabled Budget 2022: A Plan to Grow Our Economy and Make Life More Affordable.
 Part of the Federal Government’s budget was to extend Employment Insurance (“EI”) sickness benefits from 15 to 26 weeks (a reaffirmation of the proposal in Budget 2021).
 Last week, the Minister of Employment, Workforce Development and Disability Inclusion, Carla Qualtrough, announced the permanent extension of EI sickness benefits from 15 weeks to 26 weeks beginning on December 18, 2022.

 Individuals who qualify and establish a new claim on or after December 18, 2022, will be able to receive up to 26 weeks of EI sickness benefits if they are sick and require this time to recover.
-EI sickness benefits are paid at 55% of the applicant’s average weekly insurable earnings, up to a maximum weekly benefit of $638 for 2022 and $650 for 2023.
+These benefits are paid at 55% of the applicant’s average weekly insurable earnings, up to a maximum weekly benefit of $638 for 2022 and $650 for 2023.

 To align with this change, the maximum length of unpaid medical leave available to federally regulated private-sector employees will also be increased from 17 to 27 weeks under the Canada Labour Code.
 This change effective on December 18, 2022 will ensure that employees have the right to take unpaid job-protected leave while receiving the extended EI sickness benefits.